 Want Structured Assessment in your Class?

-If you like the engaging of power of experiential teaching, and are looking for a structured approach to assessment, request your preview of ExEC today.
+If you like engaging the power of experiential teaching and are looking for a structured approach to assessment, request your preview of ExEC today.

-It only takes a couple days to get a feel for the material, and get your course set up to use it.
+It only takes a couple of days to get a feel for the material and get your course set up to use it.
 If you’d like to try ExEC for your upcoming term, take a look today.